natgo/wt-wiki-scraper/wikitext-transpiled/ground/Valentine%20I.md

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the vehicle, the features of using vehicles in the team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view but instead give the reader food for thought.
 Describe the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->
-The Valentine Mk.1 is a bit of a hit or miss due to its relatively high BR: when uptiered, it plays like a British heavy tank, using its raw armour value to soak up shots.
+The Valentine Mk.1 is a bit of a hit or miss due to its relatively high BR: when downtiered, it plays like a British heavy tank, using its raw armour value to soak up shots.
 Having that much armour when matched against low-ranked tanks also means that the Valentine can take its time to aim at the weak spots/vital modules of the enemy.
 Otherwise, it plays like a pretty slow medium tank and should avoid the front lines since its cannon do so little damage.

 The Valentine I is a team player, relying on its allies to provide damage while dragging attention from the enemy.
 It is a situational vehicle, its gameplay depends much on what it faces.